-This process is continued on a rolling basis, with a new cumulative price calculated for each subsequent half hour period.
+This process is continued, with a new cumulative price calculated for each subsequent half hour period.
 For example, the cumulative price calculated at 12:30am on 8 April 2012 was equal to the sum of the spot prices for the preceding 336 trading intervals, from 12:30am on 1 April 2012.